EfeNexus/EfePi/README.md

 Welcome to EfePi, a platform where innovation meets community spirit.
 Inspired by the infinite wonder of Pi, we’re crafting a tool that empowers users, fosters collaboration, and unlocks boundless potential.
 Whether you’re here to connect, create, or explore, EfePi is your open gateway to a brighter future.

 ## What is EfePi?
 EfePi is an open-source application designed to bridge gaps and spark possibilities.
-Think of it as your nexus for [insert purpose, e.g., "peer-to-peer exchange" or "collaborative innovation"], built with simplicity and scalability at its core.
+Think of it as your nexus for [efePiSwap https://x.com/efePiSwap], built with simplicity and scalability at its core.
 We’re here to make a difference—together!

 ## Features
 - **Open Connections**: Link up effortlessly with others.